Second, Third, & Felony DUI

 If you refuse to take a breath test, your driver's license may get automatically suspended for a significant period of time depending on the number of prior refusals.
 If you take a breath test and your breath alcohol level is over.
 08, your driver's license may also get automatically suspended.
 These suspensions may apply even though you have not been convicted of a DUI.

-In order to invalidate the automatic driver's license suspension, you will have 10 days from your arrest to request a hearing with Florida's Department of Highway Safety Motor Vehicle or DHSMV.
-A hearing will then be set, usually within 4 weeks, (during which time you can apply for a temporary business purpose only driver's license) where DHSMV will decide whether to uphold or invalidate the automatic suspension.
-We recommend you retain a lawyer to defend you at this hearing, because there are a number of technical arguments that can be made to invalidate DHSMV's automatic suspension.
+In order to invalidate the automatic driver’s license suspension, you will have 10 days from your arrest to request a hearing with the Florida’s Department of Highway Safety Motor Vehicle or DHSMV.
+A hearing will then be set, usually within 4 weeks, (during which time you can apply for a temporary business purpose only driver’s license) where DHSMV will decide whether to uphold or invalidate the automatic suspension.
+We recommend you retain a lawyer to defend you at this hearing, because there are a number of technical arguments that can be made to invalidate DHSMV’s automatic suspension.
 If you win this hearing your driving privileges will be restored.
-Contact the law firm of Williams & Wiseman, P.A. before it is too late.

 DUI-Drugs/Controlled Substance